edgepointlearning/edgepointlearning.github.io/_posts/2018-06-13-types-of-microlearning.md

 With so many different types of microlearning to choose from, [creating an individualized package of training](/blog/whats-the-key-to-creating-a-successful-elearning-project/) for your employees has never been easier.
 Using microlearning, companies know that they are creating effective, efficient, and affordable learning solutions for their employees.
 Find even more examples of [different types of employee training here](/blog/top-10-types-of-employee-training).

-If you are ready to get started developing your company’s microlearning, give EdgePoint Learning a call today.
-We can help.
+<strong>If you are ready to get started developing your company’s microlearning, [give EdgePoint Learning a call today](/contact/).
+We can help.</strong>